nfreire/Open-Data-Acquisition-Framework/opaf-documentation/SpecifyingLodDatasetForEuropeana.md

  - **Must** have a title property.
  - **Must** specify a technical mechanism that allows the dataset to be automatically harvested by Europeana.
  - **May** specify a machine readable license that applies to all metadata
-The following sections will provide further details on ho
+The following sections will provide further details on each of these points.